whusym/insight-de/output/README.md

-This directory is where we would expect your program to write the requested output files.
+This directory is the default path for my program to write the output file.